duckietown/docs-AIDO/book/AIDO/05_introduction/15_welcome.md

 <figure nonumber="1">
-    <figcaption>Where it all started: AIDO 1 at NeurIPS 2018 in Montreal.</figcaption>
+    <figcaption>Where it all started: AI-DO 1 at NeurIPS 2018 in Montreal.</figcaption>
     <img style='width:20em' src="AIDO1.jpg"/>
 </figure>